The 2024 AES New York Student Recording Competition

 • A blend of dialogue, music, foley, ambience and sound design is encouraged.

-• All editing and mixing must be done by the entrant(s).
+• All editing and mixing must be done by the entrant(s). • Entries are limited to a 5-minute runtime.

 • Submission must not be mastered.